Andyfordjour/permutation-/README.md

  User Input  ->  UI (Input box: string)/ Terminal  -> Backend (Python recursion code) -> Output: permutations

-Users would interact with a simple UI (text box) using a exapmle python flask application .
+Users would interact with a simple UI (text box) using the terminal.

 The UI sends the string to the backend API (Python app).